puzzle/java-oracle-rpm/README.md

 ## What is it?

 * A simple RPM for Oracle Java
+* Distributing Oracle Java in binary or source form is critical due to it's restrictive license.
+Therefore you will have make the download from Oracle and build the RPM yourself.
-* Not compiled from sources, but using the binary download from Oracle as source for the RPM
+* This RPM is not compiled from sources, but using the binary download from Oracle as source for the RPM.
 * Only x86\_64 is supported, I could not run the 32bit binaries from Oracle on 64bit, sorry ...

 ## jre/jdk/devel packages